dappnode/DAppNodePackage-nethermind-xdai/getting-started.md

 # Nethermind - Gnosis (Execution Client)

-Welcome to the Merged Mainnet Nethermind Execution Client.
+Welcome to the Nethermind Gnosis Chain Execution Client.

 There are now two RPC APIs in Execution Clients: